voxmedia/viz-app/README.md

 feature addition or a more substantial change, please open a github issue outlining the feature or change.
 This is just to save you time and make sure your efforts can get aligned with other folks' plans.

-#### Customizing

-You can write site config files for Vizier which include font data and css to customize the graphic preview, embed and ai2html script.

-The config file is a valid `YAML` document with the extension `.vizappconfig`.
-[Take a look at the example](https://github.com/voxmedia/viz-app/blob/master/example.vizappconfig).

 ---